yahya-tamur/command_block_arranger/README.md

 * A command block specification can only go at the beginning of a line.
 The whitespace at the beginning and end of a command is removed, so feel free to enter the command in the next line.
+* There's a 32,500 character limit on command block commands.
+Since all the commands inputted here go into a single command, a rule of thumb is that if the total number of characters in all of the commands is somewhere close to that, you might have to do multiple batches.